-We further dig into this result and explore the reasons behind the packet losses.
-Figure~\ref{fig:TS_video} shows a timeseries of the traffic profile (\ref{fig:injected}), as well as various timeseries representing system behavior for both \sysname{} (\ref{fig:cc}) and two representative static configurations (\ref{fig:m2} and \ref{fig:m3}).
-The figures show the model accuracy (in blue / left y-axis) and packet losses (in red / right y-axis) over the duration of the experiment.
-We observe that with $m3$ static feature set there are only a few drops during the `noon' traffic profile (up to 600 seconds) at the time of the exports.
-For the `evening' traffic profile (600-1200 seconds), the system is unable to compute $m3$ for all the packets leading to significant packet loss.
-Finally, the traffic is processed without loss for the final 10 minutes corresponding to the `night' profile.
-We plot the average accuracy of $m2$ and $m3$ as horizontal blue lines at 0.899 and 0.9245, respectively.
-However, the accuracy of static configurations becomes unpredictable when packet loss occurs due to the randomness of the loss.
-This is particularly noticeable when the traffic speed reaches the higher rate between 600s and 1200s, where $m2$ experiences roughly 5\% loss and $m3$ experiences 15\%.
+\paragraph{\sysname{} self-adapts to sudden workload changes to prevent packet loss.} We further investigate these results by examining the causes of packet loss, using the first use case as a representative example.
+Figure~\ref{fig:TS_video} presents a time series of the traffic profile (Figure~\ref{fig:injected}) alongside system behavior data for both \sysname{} (Figure~\ref{fig:cc}) and two representative static configurations (Figures~\ref{fig:m2} and \ref{fig:m3}).
+These graphs display model accuracy (blue/left y-axis) and packet losses (red/right y-axis) throughout the experiment.
+With the $m_3$ static feature set, minimal drops occur during the 'noon' traffic profile (0-600 seconds), primarily coinciding with export events.
+During the 'evening' profile (600-1200 seconds), the system cannot compute $m_3$ for all packets, resulting in significant losses.
+The 'night' profile (final 10 minutes) processes without loss.
+We plot the average accuracies of $m_2$ and $m_3$ as horizontal blue lines at 0.899 and 0.9245, respectively.
+However, static configuration accuracy becomes unpredictable during packet loss due to randomness, particularly evident during peak traffic (600-1200 seconds) where $m_2$ experiences approximately 5\% loss and $m_3$ reaches 15\%.